shawnmckinney/py-fortress/README.md

 ![py-fortress](images/FortressLogo-small.png "fortress rbac")

 ## Document Contents
- * SECTION 1.
-Links to Install and Setup Docs
+ * Links to Install and Setup Docs
- * SECTION 2.
-Intro to py-fortress and RBAC
+ * Intro to py-fortress and RBAC
 __________________________________________________________________________________
-## SECTION 1.
-Links to Install and Setup Docs
+## Links to Install and Setup Docs

 |   | Link                                                    | Description                  |
 |---|:--------------------------------------------------------|:-----------------------------|